FenixcoderX/deployment_to_AWS_with_CI-CD/README.md

 AWS (CLI, S3, RDS, Elastic Beanstalk) | CircleCI | GitHub

-In this project, the full-stack application is deployed to a cloud service provider, AWS, making it accessible to users.
+In this project, the full-stack application is deployed to a cloud service provider AWS.
 The AWS console is utilized to start and configure the necessary services for the application, including a database for storing user information and a web server for enabling user discovery of the site.
 Additionally, a CI/CD pipeline is implemented with CircleCI linked to the project on GitHub, facilitating automatic deployment of the website to AWS.